karimmouden/CEH-in-bullet-points/chapters/17-mobile-platforms/mobile-attack-vectors.md

 ##### Untethered jailbreak

-- Does not require to reboot with a connection to your computer
+- Does not require a connection to your computer in order to REBOOT
-- Exploit bypass the iBoot sequence
+- Exploit **bypass the iBoot sequence**

 ##### Tethered jailbreak

-- Need a connection to your computer to reboot, without it, the boot stuck with an Apple logo
+- **Requires a connection to your computer** to reboot, without it, the boot stuck with an Apple logo
-- Offers complete jailbreak features
+- Offers **complete jailbreak features**

 ##### Semi-Untethered jailbreak

-- Allows to boot into the iOS device, but with limited functionality
+- Allows to boot into the iOS device, but with **limited functionality**
-- The jailbreak functions will be disabled until the launch of a jailbreak app
+- The jailbreak functions will be **disabled until the launch of a jailbreak app**

 #### Semi-Tethered jailbreak

-- Allows you to boot with limited functionality
+- Allows you to boot with **limited functionality**
 - To get the full functionality, a reboot with a tethered jailbreak required
 - Tethered jailbreak + a package to allow reboot with limited functionality
 - ❗ A reboot no longer retains the patched kernel